-We are planning to have manufacturing capabilities, primarily through our manufacturing operation in Totowa, NJ, that should allow for sufficient commercial production of Surfaxin, if approved, to supply the potential worldwide demand for the prevention of RDS in premature infants, the prevention and treatment of BPD and all of our anticipated clinical-scale production requirements for Aerosurf.
+We are planning to have manufacturing capabilities, primarily through our manufacturing operation in Totowa, New Jersey that should allow for sufficient commercial production of Surfaxin, if approved, to supply the potential worldwide demand for our RDS, ARF and BPD programs and all of our anticipated production requirements for Aerosurf.

-We view our acquisition of manufacturing operations in Totowa, NJ as an initial step of our manufacturing strategy for the continued development of our SRT portfolio, including life cycle management of Surfaxin for new indications, potential new formulations and formulation enhancements, and expansion of our aerosol SRT products, beginning with Aerosurf.
-The lease for our Totowa, NJ facility extends through December 2014.
+We view our acquisition of manufacturing operations in Totowa as an initial step of our manufacturing strategy for the continued development of our SRT portfolio, including life cycle management of Surfaxin for new indications, potential new formulations and formulation enhancements, and expansion of our aerosol SRT products, beginning with Aerosurf.
+The lease for our Totowa facility extends through December 2014.
 In addition to customary lease terms and conditions, the lease contains an early termination option, first beginning in December 2009.
 The early termination option can only be exercised by the landlord upon a minimum of two years prior notice and, in the earlier years, payment to us of significant early termination amounts.
-Taking into account this early termination option, which may cause us to move out of our Totowa, NJ facility as early as December 2009, our long-term manufacturing strategy includes potentially building or acquiring additional manufacturing capabilities, as well as using contract manufacturers, for the production of our precision-engineered SRT drug products.
+Taking into account this early termination option, which may cause us to move out of our Totowa facility as early as December 2009, our long-term manufacturing strategy includes potentially building or acquiring additional manufacturing capabilities, as well as using contract manufacturers, for the production of our precision-engineered SRT drug products.